websultancy/full-view-snap-react/README.md

 root.render(<App />);
 ```

-#### Hide Scroll Bars Feature

-The `hideScrollBars` prop allows you to hide scroll bars while maintaining full scroll functionality.
-When enabled, it applies cross-browser CSS that hides scroll bars:

-- **Firefox**: Uses `scrollbar-width: none`
-- **IE and Edge**: Uses `-ms-overflow-style: none`
-- **Chrome, Safari, Opera**: Uses `::-webkit-scrollbar { display: none }`

-This works with both fixed viewport and document element scrolling modes.

 ### FullViewSnapContext

-The `FullViewSnapContext` provides access to the current scroll state and allows you to update it programmatically.
+The `FullViewSnapContext` provides access to the current scroll state.

 #### Context Value